Specifyapp/parsers/parsers/px-to-rem/README.md

 # PX to REM

 ## Description

-Convert pixel measurement to rem.
+This parser helps you convert the value of a measurement design token from pixel to rem.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface